rx342/partio/README.md

 };
 ```

-and install the packages like the following
+and install packages like the following

 ```nix
 environment.systemPackages = with pkgs.rx342; [